-Norton Security Standard for Mac review
+Norton Security for Mac full review

 Norton is one of the oldest names in antivirus and some of us at Macworld first encountered its products over 30 years ago.
 The current Mac app comes in a variety of retail arrangements, although with the same core desktop and mobile apps at the centre.
 Here, we review Norton Security Standard for Mac.
 For more security reviews, visit our round-up of the best antivirus for Mac 2018.

 The difference is how many devices you want to use it on.
 Norton Security Standard protects one device for a £49.99/USD$69.99 yearly subscription fee, although at the time of writing this was discounted to £24.99/$39.99 for the first year.

 If you're in the UK, click here to see all of the pricing options and to buy Norton Security.